GeorgeWebDevCy/Adaptive-Grid/README.md

 This mini plugin helps you to create fast and easy grid layouts with CSS.
 The plugin is lightweight and won't affect your pagespeed.

-Set your values for the max column count, gap size and use default or own breakpoint sizes and the magic happens in the background.
+Set your values for the max column count, gap size and use default or your own breakpoint sizes and the magic happens in the background.
 You start by setting a maximum column count for a medium breakpoint, and large breakpoint.
 It's easy to match your existing breakpoints, just add the width in **em**.

 You don't know how to convert pixel into the em unit?
 Then take a look at this example: 1200px / 16px = 75em.
-(Parent width in pixel divided by 16px equals XXem).
+(Parent width in pixels divided by 16px equals XXem).

 ### How to use